Difficult People, Catriona Wright, Nightwood Editions, trade paperback $19.95

 One of my favourites is “The Copy Editors” (had me at the title) about two teams, one going around the city correcting bad grammar and spelling on public signs and another, the Cerebralists, who oppose them, aiming to disrupt conventional language to achieve “nu wayz of no-ing.”

-No such pretensions from Wright herself.
+No such pretensions from Wright herself, a Palmerston area resident.
 Although she is also known as a poet, her prose style is far from the precious, metaphorical variety you might expect.
 The high concepts of each piece are delivered in delightfully accessible — sometimes raunchy — plain language.

 There’s a tone almost science fiction-like in some of the quirky stories of Difficult People.
 The most speculative work may be “Olivia and Chris” taking place in a near future or a slightly alternative reality where pregnancy is routinely contracted out to surrogates, mainly in the third world.
 A couple of points are certainly being made, but as with all the stories the focus is on the relationship of the characters, difficult or otherwise.